kristiandupont/schemalint/README.md

 # Schemalint

 Run linting rules on your database schema.
+Read the intro to this idea in [this blog post](https://medium.com/@kristiandupont/database-schema-linting-5e83b18dc99a).

 _Works with Postgres databases._